cchen362/90D-PPT-Generator/PRD_Excel_to_PowerPoint_Generator.md

   3. Description (mapped from "Description" column)
   4. Status (mapped from "Status" column)
   5. Risks/Issues/Watch Items (blank or user-mapped)
-  6. Component (mapped from "Component/s" column)
+  6. Region (mapped from "Region" or "POS" column)
 - Add status summary in top-right corner: "In Progress/On Hold/Pending Review: X, Closed: Y"
 - Professional enterprise styling with brand colors and fonts